PowerWash Simulator

 Name virtually any occupation or hobby, and chances are good that some simulator already exists that gamifies the experience.
 Like most other titles in this genre, PowerWash Simulator states precisely what it does in the title.
 Players are handed a power washer and set loose in the town of Muckingham to clean up the place and make some money.
 The primary objective is to clear dirt off objects or buildings, and each successful job unlocks a new location or vehicle desperately needing cleaning.
 While the idea is as simple as they come, it is a strangely relaxing experience that keeps players hooked longer than the average simulator.

 PowerWash Simulator eases players into the life of a cleaning expert with manageable jobs, such as a back garden and bungalow, as well as vehicles like a van and dirt bike.
-Soon though, the size and scope of jobs increase dramatically, and players are let loose on Skateparks, tree houses, subway platforms, monster trucks, and recreation vehicles.
-Some of these jobs are pretty daunting and would have been overwhelming if the game didn’tdidn’t break everything down into manageable chunks.
-Players have access to a checklist of every single item on the level that needs cleaning and as well as a cleanliness percentage for each.
+Soon, though, the size and scope of jobs increase dramatically, and players are let loose on Skateparks, tree houses, subway platforms, monster trucks, and recreation vehicles.
+Some of these jobs are pretty daunting and would have been overwhelming if the game hadn’t broken everything into manageable chunks.
+Players have access to a checklist of every item on the level that needs cleaning and a cleanliness percentage for each.
 So, while cleaning an entire subway platform is intimidating, players can instead focus on cleaning each light, bench, sign, etc. Later levels can take over an hour each to complete, but the game is relaxing enough that time flies by in the blink of an eye.

 Since the game is played entirely in first person, players can see the fruit of their labors up close and personal.
 Each level is covered in dirt and grime, which might have something to do with the active volcano on the town’s doorstep.

 The only tool players have at their disposal is a power washer, meaning the gameplay can become repetitive if the game is played in long bursts.
 The task for each level remains the same throughout the game, with players methodically spraying a stream of water at dirty objects until they are clean.
-To make things more interesting, players can spend their hard-earned money on new power washers, attachments that increase the water stream’sstream’s distance, and nozzles.
+Players can spend their hard-earned money on new power washers, attachments that increase the water stream’s distance, and nozzles to make things more interesting.
 The nozzles range from zero degrees for a concentrated stream of water to 15, 25, and 40-degree nozzles.
 This means players can choose between covering a larger area at once with wider angles or focusing on stubborn spots with narrower ones.
 In Career Mode, there’s no way to really fail, which means all that is needed to complete the game is patience and perseverance.
 Some levels try to spice things up with unique challenges, such as having to clean a mansion without setting foot on the property, but for the most part, it’s all about pointing and spraying.

-The developers of PowerWash simulator knew that most players would probably be playing the game in a zen-like state of relaxation, so they didn’tdidn’t include a musical soundtrack.
+The developers of PowerWash simulator knew that most players would probably be playing the game in a zen-like state of relaxation, so they didn’t include a musical soundtrack.
 Instead, the game is filled with ambient noises and the soothing sounds of your power washer.
 This also makes the game ideal for playing while listening to a podcast or watching something on a second screen.
-The game does not have any speech, but the “ding” sound that plays whenever something is cleaned is immensely satisfying.
-The Career Mode has somewhat of a narrative involving missing cats and ancient civilizations, but this is all conveyed via text messages that can be ignored if players want to focus purely on cleaning.
+The game has no speech, but the “ding” sound that plays whenever something is cleaned is immensely satisfying.
+The Career Mode has somewhat of a narrative involving missing cats and ancient civilizations.
+However, this is all conveyed via text messages that can be ignored if players want to focus purely on cleaning.

 System Requirements